 The full-time admission process is competitive, so for your best chances for acceptance into the limited full-time option seats, apply as soon as possible after November 15 (in term 4 of your BCIT diploma program) to begin the next September.

 Full-time and part-time applications are treated separately.
 Part-time applications are accepted year-round, and accepted students may take the next available course.
 See our entrance requirements page for the details and criteria.

 Applicants who meet the minimum requirements are ranked.
-Acceptance or provisional acceptance is based on the ranking and available seats.Top
+Acceptance or conditional acceptance is based on the ranking and available seats.Top

-You may apply in the fourth term of your diploma, based on your grades in the first three terms and be provisionally accepted until fourth term grades are calculated.Top
+You may apply in the fourth term of your diploma, based on your grades in the first three terms and be conditionally accepted until fourth term grades are calculated.Top

-Applicants with a diploma from outside of BCIT School of Business can apply based upon the regular entrance requirements after completing the Business Administration Post Diploma program (9 months), the Human Resource Management Post Diploma program (9 months).Top
+Applicants with a diploma from outside of BCIT School of Business can apply based upon the regular entrance requirements after completing the Business Management diploma program (9 months), the Human Resource Management diploma program (9 months).Top

 The minimum admission standard is the same whether part-time or full-time, however, there is no limit on the number of part-time students admitted each term.Top